tanvir771/CAN_Visualizer/README.md

 # CAN Visualizer

-A real-time CAN bus visualizer and message sender built using Qt and QML.
+A real-time CAN bus visualizer and message sender built using Qt,  QML and C++.
 This desktop tool communicates with an ESP32 microcontroller over UART, allowing you to monitor incoming CAN messages and send outgoing ones in a structured, human-readable UI.

 ## 🔧 Features